Jimmy5467/RSA/README.md

 ![](https://img.shields.io/badge/Fork-If_you_found_interesting-%23FF0000.svg?&style=flat-square&logoColor=white&color=white)<br>
 </div>

 This project shows basic implementation of RSA algorithm from scratch.
+You can vist deployed site by clicking on <a href = "https://github.com/Jimmy5467/RSA/deployments/activity_log?environment=rsa-jimmy5467"> deploymnet </a> or just by clicking <a href="https://rsa-jimmy5467.herokuapp.com/"> here</a>.

 ## RSA Mathematics
 1. Select 2 large prime numbers, lets say p and q.